 When I asked Eppler about her role models in the advertising field, she revealed that her inspiration comes from the works of masters like Herb Lubalin and Paul Rand.
-She also has great respect for Graphic design and Illustration contemporaries like Aarom Draplin and Chip Kidd, and added, “I tend to gravitate towards their simpler works with carefully selected accent color and use of negative space.”
+She also has great respect for Graphic design and Illustration contemporaries like Aarom Draplin and Chip Kidd.
+She added, “I tend to gravitate towards their simpler works with carefully selected accent color and use of negative space.”

-This up-and-coming graphic artist is not waiting to graduate to make a name for herself in the music industry and offers this advice to artists.
-“A lot of the same tips go for both graphic designers and musicians alike, practice whenever you can, make connections both inside and outside your industry and protect your intellectual property rights.”
-Eppler adds, “For designers, this means doing mock-up logos and rebrands before you even start working, focus on learning your software and building your portfolio as this is basically your resume.”
-Eppler feels that it’s important to always be making connections, “I’ve never applied for jobs with any of my current or past clients, they have come almost exclusively from connections with people and businesses that I have formed a responsive relationship with.”
-Eppler continues to share advice, “Lastly, but most importantly, make sure that once you’ve created work for a client that you protect your rights to use it in your portfolio, after all this, is work you’ve made and these visuals and samples of your work is just as important as your resume!”
+This up-and-coming graphic artist is not waiting to graduate to make a name for herself in the music industry, and offers this advice to artists.
+“A lot of the same tips go for both graphic designers and musicians alike: practice whenever you can, make connections both inside and outside your industry, and protect your intellectual property rights.”
+Eppler adds, “For designers, this means doing mock-up logos and rebrands before you even start working; focus on learning your software and building your portfolio as this is basically your resume.”
+Eppler feels that it’s important to always be making connections.
+“I’ve never applied for jobs with any of my current or past clients; they have come almost exclusively from connections with people and businesses that I have formed a responsive relationship with.”
+Eppler continues to share advice, “Lastly, but most importantly, make sure that once you’ve created work for a client, that you protect your rights to use it in your portfolio; after all, this is work you’ve made, and these visuals and samples of your work [are] just as important as your resume!”

-Eppler talked about some of her goals, “One year from now I hope to be starting an internship with a design firm such as Marquis or Opus in Boston.
-Five years from now, I would like to be working for a larger firm to build a clientele and ultimately, I hope to create my own online design firm/artist collective.
-My vision for this collective is to head up a company where artists can collaborate, critique and refer clients based on their needs.
+Eppler talked about some of her goals, “One year from now, I hope to be starting an internship with a design firm such as Marquis or Opus in Boston.
+Five years from now, I would like to be working for a larger firm to build a clientele, and ultimately, I hope to create my own online design firm/artist collective.
+My vision for this collective is to head up a company where artists can collaborate, critique, and refer clients based on their needs.
 That might be my ultimate dream job, but I’d also enjoy a corporate position designing advertisements for Times Square, or out in Los Angeles at a major record label, sort of Mad-Men style.”
-Wherever she ends up, her drive, talent and her intuitive ability to read and understand her clients will guarantee her success and a very bright future.
+Wherever she ends up, her drive, talent, and intuitive ability to read and understand her clients will guarantee her success and a very bright future.

 Featured image courtesy of Lauren Eppler